cyberchitta/llm-context.py/README.md

 3. Run `lc-select` to choose files for context.
 4. For small repos: Run `lc-gencontext`.
    For large repos: Run both `lc-gencontext` and `lc-outlines`, and combine their output.
-5. Paste the generated context into your LLM chat, Claude Project, or GPT uploaded files.
+5. Paste the generated context into your LLM chat, Claude Project, or GPT Knowledge Source.
 6. Inform the LLM about the presence and nature of the context you've provided, most likely via the System or Custom prompt.

 ### Providing Files to LLM (for large repos)